 Participants can attend training or meetings from anywhere in the world with the appropriate equipment (listed below).
-There is no extra fee for this method of delivery.
-The technical requirements needed by the student to participate are follows:
+There is no extra fee or software needed for this method of delivery.
+The technical requirements needed by the student to participate are as follows:

 A headset or array mic

-Why our online courses are just as effective as an equivalent onsite course
+Why are our online courses are just as effective as an equivalent onsite course?

 You have probably read that this course involves 6 Weekends (1 per month) of classes.
 These classes are live.
 You can see and hear everyone and they can as well.
 Classes are small so there is much opportunity to get personalized instruction.
 Diane is an excellent teacher and students like her.